Motherhood: A View from Some of the Moms across Gray

 How do you maintain a healthy work-life balance?

-Rita Clark, Application Support Administrator, mother of two boys – “It’s managing the balance of wanting to be the best mom, wife, daughter, and wanting to succeed in your professional life.
+Rita Clark,“It’s managing the balance of wanting to be the best mom, wife, daughter, and wanting to succeed in your professional life.
 Admittedly, we sometimes put too much emphasis on our title and the amount of income we must provide our children for the material items they need.
 Sometimes, the best thing we can provide our children is invaluable – it’s our time and unconditional love.”

-Yukie Cooper, Manager, Business Development, mother of two girls – “Over time, I have learned to enjoy what I’m doing at each moment and not worry about what I will have to do later.
+Yukie Cooper, Manager, Business Development – “Over time, I have learned to enjoy what I’m doing at each moment and not worry about what I will have to do later.
 Worrying will be a distraction and will keep you from living.
 I try not to worry about my girls’ whereabouts when I am at work, and I try not to think about tomorrow’s meeting agenda when I spend time with my family and friends.”

 If you could give a new, working mom advice on how to balance work and home life, what would you tell her?